huseyineergin/stremio-compose-template/README.md

       - "dev"
 ```

-8. Set the following values in the `.env` file in the `apps/mediaflow-proxy` folder:
+9. Set the following values in the `apps/mediaflow-proxy/.env` file:
 - `API_PASSWORD`
 - `PROXY_URL`

-9. Set the email address in the `traefik.yaml` file in the `apps/traefik` folder:
+10. Set the email address in the `apps/traefik/traefik.yaml` file:
 ```yaml
 certificatesResolvers:
   letsencrypt: